david-espinosa-fari/Zeelo/README.md

     the id to create items must be uniq.
   - The code commented in docker-compose is for developer purpose, (its slow)
   - The first the process of download the docker images its slow, after that cache its made
   - For stop the container docker-compose down
+  - The rest endpoints required by the exercise are on the path you requested